kongondo/SitesManager/README.md

 ## Changelog

 #### Version 0.0.3
-1. Changed name to Sites Manager (formely Multi Sites).
+1. Changed name to Sites Manager (formerly Multi Sites).
 2. Fixed bugs in Type or Paste method (key=value pairs must now be separated by new line).
 3. Beta release.